Curdworth: History

-In August 1642 the first skirmish between the Roundheads and Cavaliers of the Civil War (1642–51) took place in the fields to the south of Curdworth, the Battle of Curdworth Bridge.
+In August 1642, the first skirmish between the Roundheads and Cavaliers of the Civil War (1642–51) took place in the fields to the south of Curdworth, the Battle of Curdworth Bridge.
 One of the musket balls fired left a mark in a nave window of the church.
 Some of the casualties are supposed to be buried in the graveyard.
-In 1995 and 2000 Curdworth earned the title of Best Kept Village in Warwickshire, in the large village class.
+In 1995 and 2000, Curdworth earned the Best Kept Village title in Warwickshire, a large village class.
 The village also earned the title in 2007 of Best Kept Village in North Warwickshire, in the medium-sized village class.